 - 4.1 The Council is committed to both complying with the Habitats Regulations and also enabling sustainable new housing development.
 This Position Statement includes a mitigation plan which will enable development management decisions to be taken on planning applications in compliance with the Habitats Regulations.
-This position statement has been prepared using the best and most up-to-date scientific knowledge available and has applied the precautionary principle where appropriate. - 4.2 The Council's emerging Havant Borough Local Plan must also comply with the Habitats Regulations and an HRA has been undertaken at each point in the plan's preparation. - 4.3 Moving forwards, it will be necessary for further research to be undertaken regarding the role of nitrogen and phosphorous in the water environment, the sources of nitrogen and phosphorous in the Solent's European Sites and the effectiveness of potential measures to mitigate this.
-This research is already underway in collaboration with partner authorities in the Partnership for South Hampshire (PfSH). - 4.4 The Council will continue to call for Government to take action to address this issue through a review of the consents of wastewater treatment works at the Solent.
-However it is acknowledged that many operate at the currently best available technology and such a review would take time in any case. - 4.5 The Council wishes to work towards a more definitive mitigation strategy.
+This position statement has been prepared using the best and most up-to-date scientific knowledge available and has applied the precautionary principle where appropriate. - 4.2 Moving forwards, it will be necessary for further research to be undertaken regarding the role of nitrogen and phosphorous in the water environment, the sources of nitrogen and phosphorous in the Solent's European Sites and the effectiveness of potential measures to mitigate this.
+This research is already underway in collaboration with partner authorities in the Partnership for South Hampshire (PfSH). - 4.3 The Council will continue to call for Government to take action to address this issue through a review of the consents of wastewater treatment works at the Solent.
+However, it is acknowledged that many operate at the currently best available technology and such a review would take time in any case. - 4.4 The Council wishes to work towards a more definitive mitigation strategy.
 This should ideally be on a PfSH or wider basis.
 The Council will continue to positively and proactively work with its partner authorities, through PfSH, together with Government, Natural England, the Environment Agency, Southern Water and any other stakeholder in order to address this issue appropriately.